Croatia to buy 12 French Dassault Rafale fighter jets - News Break

 Croatia to buy 12 French Dassault Rafale fighter jets

-Croatia will buy 12 French Dassault Rafale (AVMD.PA) fighter jets to modernise its air force in a deal worth 999 million euros ($1.22 billion), Prime Minister Andrej Plenkovic said on Friday.
+ZAGREB (Reuters) - Croatia will buy 12 French Dassault Rafale fighter jets to modernise its air force in a deal worth 999 million euros ($1.22 billion), Prime Minister Andrej Plenkovic said on Friday.

 Other bids in the process included those from the United States, Sweden and Israel.